Prediction Market Tools: Match the Tool to the Job

 Execution tooling can fail on fills, depth, routing, and order-state assumptions.

-Wallet flow needs liquidity and intent caveats before it becomes useful.
+Wallet flow and win-rate screenshots need timing, category, liquidity, and intent caveats before they become useful.